rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 ### Set/set operations

-For all major set/set operations that are supported by scala collections, ArraySet is faster by SortedSet, often by **two orders of magnitude**.
+For all major set/set operations that are supported by scala collections, ArraySet is faster than SortedSet, often by **two orders of magnitude**.
 It is also significantly faster than HashSet for large n.
 Note the log scale on both the x- and the y-axis.

 There are multiple lines because each benchmark is done multiple times for varying *overlaps*.
 See [the benchmark source](https://github.com/rklaehn/abc/blob/4eef7940c80da84b4c212b1e1dc2aff624c34930/jmhBenchmarks/src/main/scala/com/rklaehn/abc/SetSetBench.scala).